snowplow/snowplowanalytics.com/_posts/2019-02-20-w3w-api-request-enrichment-tutorial/index.md

 $ --output schemas/com.what3words/reverse_geocoding_context/jsonschema/1-0-0
 ```

-Schemas derived from a single JSON instance can be too restrictive, which is why we're using the `--no-length` option (to remove min and max bounds for strings).
+Schemas derived from a single JSON instance can be too restrictive, which is why we're using the `--no-length` option to remove min and max bounds for strings.
 After the schema has been generated, you may want to make it even more permissive.
 Some common changes include making all string fields nullable (in case there are missing values) and setting `additionalProperties` to `true`, to ensure the events will pass validation if w3w adds new fields to the response.

 Here's an example draft created with Schema Guru and then modified by hand: